zygo-io/zygo-site/public/posts/tut_helloworld.md

 }
 ```

-And add the following line in `lib/HelloWorld.jsx`:
+And add the following line to `lib/HelloWorld.jsx`:

 ```javascript
 import './HelloWorld.css!';